anubhavsinha08/Hotel-Booking-Plateform/README.md

-# Airbnb-Clone
+# Hotel-Booking Plateform
-Airbnb clone to implement my skills till now and help to revise backend and database
+hotel booking website to implement my skills till now and help to revise backend and database